xiashtra/cactbot/CONTRIBUTING.md

 ### Code Review Culture

-Ideally, all changes should get code review.
-Currently, since there's a shortage of people reviewing code.
-@quisquous just commits smaller changes directly, but this is not an ideal situation, especially since they make a lot of mistakes (sorry).
-Please feel free to leave comments about any of these commits or ask for more things to become pull requests.
+All changes to the main branch require approval from a committer to the project.

-Any contributor to cactbot should feel welcome to chime in on any pull request, if you have ideas about how to make the code better (even if it's not part of the code you feel like you are an expert in).
+Any contributor to cactbot should feel welcome to chime in on any pull request, if you have ideas about how to make the code better (even if it's not part of the code you feel like you are an expert in and even if you do not have commit access yourself).
 Pull requests are a collaborative effort!

 There's a lack of good code reviewers at the moment, so feel encouraged to chip in as you have time and opinions.